Florence Then, Now, and Through a Parent’s Lens: Reflecting on Art and Museums

-Our second full day in Florence happened in 2010, long before Nola Nerd Couple existed in its current form, long before we were parents, and eight years before our kid was born in 2018.
-We haven’t returned since, which makes this day’s article about “what to do” more about how it has shaped our thinking about art, travel, and learning today.
+Our second full day there took place in 2010, long before Nola Nerd Couple existed in its current form and long before we became parents.
+We haven’t returned since, which makes this less of a “what to do in Florence” guide and more of a reflection on how that day shaped the way we think about art, travel, and learning now.

 Florence as Art Nerds